Ken Blanchard biography and books

 - “In the past a leader was a boss.
 Today’s leaders must be partners with their people… they no longer can lead solely based on positional power.”

-Publications and books by Ken Blanchard et al.
+Books, publications and articles by Ken Blanchard et al.

 - 2015.
 Refire!
 Don’t Retire: Make the Rest of Your Life the Best of Your Life.
 Berrett-Koehler Publishers.